- Free Software:

 Photoshop is available for Windows and Mac and is a paid app with a free trial.

 Affinity Photo arrived on the scene with quite a splash.
-It’s a slick, well-though-out, and powerful image editing app that is priced much more affordably than Photoshop.
-It also have a Stitch Panorama feature built-in.
+It’s a slick, well-thought-out, and powerful image editing app that is priced much more affordably than Photoshop.
+It also has a Stitch Panorama feature built-in.

 There are versions for Mac and Windows; both have a free trial.

 Panorama stitching was added in the recently released version 22.

 Some of these apps support RAW files, but many don’t.
 If you want to work directly with RAW files–and there are some advantages to doing so–you’ll need to make sure the app supports the format.
 Lightroom Classic is an example of one that supports working with RAW files directly, and it even outputs the stitched panorama as a RAW file (DNG format).

 Other Panorama Stitching Apps

 - Panorama – Perspective Image Stitcher.
 This Mac app looks on the surface to be good, but once I started using it, I realized that it doesn’t work well for stitching more than three images at once.
 If you want to do a panorama with more tiles than that, you can technically stitch them in small batches and then stitch the resulting mini-panos, but that’s a really poor way to do it.
 Users have also reported that its merging algorithm also leads to substandard results.